ibm-cloud-docs/AnalyticsEngine/faqs-operations.md

 {: #get-data-on-cluster}
 {: faq}

-The recommended way to read data to a cluster for processing is from {{site.data.keyword.Bluemix_notm}} Object Storage.
-Upload your data to {{site.data.keyword.Bluemix_notm}} Object Storage (COS) and use COS, Hadoop or Spark APIs to read the data.
+The recommended way to read data to a cluster for processing is from {{site.data.keyword.cos_full_notm}}.
+Upload your data to {{site.data.keyword.cos_full_notm}} (COS) and use COS, Hadoop or Spark APIs to read the data.
 If your use-case requires data to be processed directly on the cluster, you can use one of the following ways to ingest the data:
 - SFTP
 - WebHDFS
 - Spark